MatrixRonny/UnifiedStockExchange.OrmLite/README.md

 ### State of changes

-At this point, the following projects are mandatory to compile an pass tests:
+At this point, the following projects are mandatory to compile an pass tests (see below):
 * Sqlite
 * MySql